Franklinbrt/math_expression_reader/README.md

 # math_expression_reader

-A C++ package for calculating saved math expressions in real time
+A C++ package for calculating saved math expressions in real time using the [exprtk](https://github.com/ArashPartow/exprtk) library

 ## 1. Building Package